Jason Richardson (hurdler): Career

 In his first international outing at the 2003 World Youth Championships in Athletics, he completed a novel 110 m and 400 m hurdles double, taking both gold medals in personal record times.
-He became the first person ever to win a hurdles double at a major athletics championship and earned him that year's Youth Athlete of the Year award from USA Track and Field.
+He became the first person to win a hurdles double at a major athletics championship and earned him that year's Youth Athlete of the Year award from USA Track and Field.

 In 2005, he obtained a McKissick Scholarship and enrolled at the University of South Carolina to study sport and entertainment management.
 He began to focus more on short-sprint hurdling and ran for the South Carolina Gamecocks, taking NCAA bronze medals indoors and outdoors in his first year at the college.
 Injury affected his 2006 indoor season and he failed to finish at the NCAA Indoor Championship after falling at the second hurdle.
 He was runner-up in both hurdles competitions at the SEC Championships outdoors, and then went on to another third-place finish in the 110 m NCAA contest.
 He did not make the NCAA 400 m hurdles final, despite running a time of 49.82 seconds in the semi-finals.
 He closed the year with a silver medal over 110 m hurdles at the NACAC U-23 Championships.

 Richardson focused on his studies in 2007 as an injury ruled him out of the track season.
 His final year at South Carolina (2008) proved to be his most successful.
 In the 60 meter hurdles indoors, he was runner-up at the Millrose Games, Tyson Invitational and the SEC Indoors.
 He was also the silver medalist at the NCAA Indoor Championship, where he ran a personal best of 7.53 seconds, but lost by a fraction of a second in a photo finish.
 In the outdoor season, he won the SEC Championship title in the 110 m hurdles and ran a personal best of 13.21 seconds to claim the NCAA Regional title.
 A win at the NCAA Outdoors brought him a SEC/NCAA Regional/NCAA hat-trick.
 He was named South Carolina's MVP both outdoors and indoors that year and he was also chosen at the USTFCCCA Scholar Athlete of the Year.
 Following a win at the NACAC Under-23 Championships in championship record time, he went on to compete at the United States Olympic Trials, although a hamstring injury in the qualifiers ruled out his selection chances.